Skip to main content

 How Remainders Fit Into Estate Plans

-Remainders show up frequently in trust planning as well.
+Remainders show up often in trust planning as well.
 A trust might give a surviving spouse income for life, with the remaining principal passing to children from a prior marriage.
 Understanding the difference between reversions and remainders helps families see exactly who receives what and when.

 A. Estates in expectancy are divided into: 1.
 Reversions.
 A reversion is the residue of an estate left in a grantor or his heirs, or in the heirs of a testator, commencing in possession upon the determination of a particular estate granted or devised.
 2. Future estates.
 A future estate is an estate limited to commence in possession at a future time, either without the intervention of a precedent estate or upon the determination, by lapse of time or otherwise, of a precedent estate created at the same time.
 A future estate dependent upon a precedent estate is a remainder.